 Variegated: Term given to trees with more than one colour present on the leaves.

-Dissectum (Laceleaf): Reference to the lacy, deeply cut fine leaves of some types of maples.
+Dissectum (Laceleaf, Cutleaf): Reference to the lacy, deeply cut fine leaves of some types of maples.
 These maples almost always are weeping types.
 Acer palmatum 'Seiryu' and 'Lionheart' are two exceptions.
 Dissectums generally grow anywhere from 3'(2m) to 12'(3m) tall and wide, depending on the variety.
 Some are smaller and some are larger.